virtual-labs/exp-lvdt-coep/experiment/theory.md

 assembly.
 These are suitable for long working ranges.
 To avoid possibility of   misalignment  the armature is guided.

-3. Spring Extended Armature – This armature is similar to  guided  armature LVDT with an addition that , it  has internal spring to push the armature continuously to its fullest possible extension.
+3. Spring Extended Armature â€“ This armature is similar to  guided  armature LVDT with an addition that , it  has internal spring to push the armature continuously to its fullest possible extension.
 This maintains light and  reliable contact with the measured object.

 Most suitable for static or slow moving applications.

 <center><img src="Images/img2.jpg" title="" /></center>

 ### Applications:

 ##### LVDTs are commonly used for: